Christian Yelich Preview, Player Props: Brewers vs. Yankees

-The Milwaukee Brewers, including Christian Yelich (.279 on-base percentage in past 10 games, 84 points below season-long percentage), battle starting pitcher Luis Severino and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+On Saturday, Christian Yelich (.279 on-base percentage in past 10 games, 84 points below season-long percentage) and the Milwaukee Brewers play the New York Yankees, whose starting pitcher will be Michael King.
+First pitch is at 2:05 PM ET.

 Christian Yelich Game Info & Props vs. the Yankees